fusionfoto/ss-utilization/README.md

 Every time you want to run the script, you will need to run the `source ./bin/activate` command, and then run the `deactivate` command to return to your normal environment.

+### Docker

+1. Download and install Docker for your platform: [Docker Download Link](https://www.docker.com/community-edition#/download)
+2. Once Docker is installed, get the container image with the command `docker pull swiftstack/ssapi`
+3. After pulling the image, you can run the `ss-util` script as described below by prefixing the command with the `docker run` command, as follows:

+    docker run -v `pwd`:/output swiftstack/ssapi ss-util ...

 ## Usage